-Pollock continue to be a dominant species in the Central Region ecosystem. assessment in 2009 included commercial fishery catch sampling.
-Skipper interviews and biological sampling of Central Region commercial pollock deliveries during 2009 occurred in Kodiak.
+Pollock continue to be a dominant species in the Central Region ecosystem.
+Skipper interviews and biological sampling of Central Region commercial pollock deliveries during 2010 occurred in Seward and Kodiak.
 Sample data collected included date and location of harvest, species, length, weight, sex, and gonad condition.
 Otoliths were collected from most sampled fish.
-Homer office staff determined ages of pollock otoliths (Contact Charles Trowbridge).
+Homer office staff determined ages of pollock otoliths (Contact Elisa Russ).

 Beginning in 1998, spatial patterns of genetic variation were investigated in six populations of walleye pollock from three regions: North America - Gulf of Alaska; North America - Bering Sea; Asia - East Kamchatka.
 The annual stability of the genetic signal was measured in replicate samples from three of the North American populations.
 Allozyme and mtDNA markers provided concordant estimates of spatial and temporal genetic variation.
 These data show significant genetic variation between North American and Asian pollock as well as evidence that spawning aggregations in the Gulf of Alaska, such as Prince William Sound, are genetically distinct and may merit consideration as distinct stocks.
 These data also provide evidence of inter-annual genetic variation in two of three North American populations.
-Gene diversity values show this inter-annual variation is of similar magnitude to the spatial variation among North American populations, suggesting the rate and direction of gene flow among some spawning aggregations is highly variable.
+Gene diversity values show this inter-annual variation is of similar magnitude to the spatial variation among

+North American populations, suggesting the rate and direction of gene flow among some spawning aggregations is highly variable.
 This study was published in 2002 in the Fishery Bulletin (Olsen et al. 2002).
 (Contact Bill Templin).

-No stock assessment work was conducted on pollock in 2009 (Contact Dr. Ken Goldman).
+No stock assessment work was conducted on pollock in 2010 (Contact Dr. Ken Goldman).

 Prince William Sound pollock fishery regulations were amended by BOF action and for 2009 included a January 13 registration deadline, logbooks, catch reporting, check-in and check-out provisions, and accommodation of a department observer upon request.
+Prior to 2009 these requirements were stipulated as terms of a commissioner's permit.
 The Prince William Sound Inside District is divided into three 'sections" for pollock management: Port Bainbridge, Knight Island, and Hinchinbrook, with the harvest from any section limited to a maximum of 60% of the GHL.
 Additionally, the fishery is managed under a 5% maximum bycatch allowance that is further divided into five species or species groups.
-(Contact Robert Berceli).
+(Contact Charlie Trowbridge).
 For Cook Inlet directed fishing for pollock is managed under a "Miscellaneous Groundfish" commissioner's permit.
 However, due to pelagic trawl closures associated with Steller sea lion conservation measures no directed fishing has occurred in the Cook Inlet Area since 2000.

-The 2009 Prince William Sound fishery opened on January 20 with a GHL of 1,651 mt.
-The Hinchinbrook section closed by emergency order at 6:00 p.m.
-February 11 while the Knight Island and Bainbridge sections closed by emergency order at noon March 21.
-Total pollock harvest for all sections combined was 1,474 mt.
-Unlike past years when the bycatch was dominated by squid, fishery bycatch was dominated by rockfish and sharks at 9.6mt and 8.6 mt respectively.
+The 2010 Prince William Sound fishery opened on January 20 with a GHL of 1,651 mt.
+The Hinchinbrook section closed by emergency order at 9:00 p.m.
+February 25 while the Knight Island and Bainbridge sections closed by emergency order at midnight March 3.
+Total pollock harvest for all sections combined was 1,661 mt.
+Total bycatch was 20 mt, just over one percent of the GHL and was dominated by squid at 7.7 mt.
+(Contact Charlie Trowbridge).